 Are They Good for You?

-Adding a kneeling chair as a different seating option into your office or workspace is a great way to encourage additional movement.
+Adding a kneeling chair as a different seating option to your office or workspace is a great way to encourage additional movement.
 Regularly moving throughout the day is good for your body.
 It forces you to move out of static positions that will slow your body down.

 Additionally, these static positions put pressure on your neck, shoulders, and lower back.
 When you sit for long periods of time, it can slow down your metabolism.
 When your metabolism slows down, it decreases your body’s natural ability to: